algolab-quantique/quantum-enigmas/documentation/source/enigmas/enigma2.rst

 Enigma 002 : The Four Hair Colours
 ==================================

+Are you ready to shift into second gear?
+At a carnival, Alice, Bob, Charlie, and Dahlia decide to enter a contest to win an inter galactic trip.
+The challenge?
+Each person must guess their own hair color.
+The team will have to work together to find the right strategy to determine the orange or indigo color of their hair.
+You will apply a new concept, the principle of parity.

 Make sure to watch the following video before getting started with this problem set:

 .. raw:: html